pantacuzino/goofer/customer_interview_questions.md

 9. Do you find yourself forwarding information previously answered?

-10. Does your team use any questions and answers platform such as quora or stackoverflow?

-11. Do you have documents spread across various services?

 12. Who acts as a knowledge bridge between departments?
 For example someone in sales needs to know how many X can they have for a customer.
 The number of X is known by the development team.
 How does this knowledge transfer happen?

 13. Would you accept anonymous questions?
 Do you mind people asking you uncomfortable questions?